DRAFT 2025-2026 Glenelg Shire Council Budget

 Draft Budget Feedback

-Now is the time to have your say.
-We encourage all community to view the draft Budget and provide feedback.
-The feedback period is open from Thursday 1 May 2025 to 5pm Friday 23 May 2025.
+Council encouraged all community to view the draft Budget and provide feedback via the form on this page or in hard copy at our Customer Service locations.
+The feedback period was open from Thursday 1 May 2025 to 5pm Friday 23 May 2025.

 • FOGO - your questions answered.